-If you’ve failed to file one or more tax returns, or you’ve accumulated a tax bill that seems insurmountable, we understand how overwhelming that can feel.
+If you’ve failed to file one or more back taxes, or you’ve accumulated a tax bill that seems insurmountable, we understand how overwhelming that can feel.
 While you may be tempted to ignore the problem, it’s important to know that the IRS will not go away or give up on collecting the debt that’s owed.

 The good news is that you can still climb out from under the hole in a way that allows you to live a normal life and not head straight to the poor house.
 In this article, we’ll share five tips for settling an unpaid tax balance and solving your tax problems.